ArneBachmann/sos/docs/TUTORIAL.md

 ```

 or `sos ci` or `sos com`.
+This works similar to `git add --all` as it mirrors all folder tree changes into the repository.
 You can also specify a commit message and specify which files to commit:

 ```bash